xelphene/infosecdocs/mfd_passwords/index.md

+# Introduction

+Network printers and Multifunction Devices (MFDs) are very often a part of a corporate network to which little attention is paid.
+It is not unusual to find such devices on a network during an internal penetration test with default administrative credentials set.
+Such devices are often configured with useful credentials, however, so that they can interact with other network infrastructure.
+For example, a scanner might be configured with Active Directory credentials to allow it to upload files or send email.

+While these credentials are concealed in the administrative interfaces of such devices, these credentials can actually be extracted and subsequently used by penetration testers to authenticate to other network services if not not properly locked down.

+This article will walk the reader through examples of extracting SMTP mail service credentials from two different types of MFDs.
+It is assumed that the reader has already gained access to the administrative interfaces of such devices due to misconfiguration.

 # Configure Your Mail Server

+The first step is to set up a new mail server on the network which is under our control.
+The vulnerable MFD will be reconfigured to send mail through our mail server using the existing (but concealed) credentials.
+We will monitor the mail transmission and capture the credentials when they are sent to our mail server.

 Any SMTP server will work.
 In this article I'll use Exim running on Ubuntu 18.04.
 First, install Exim with `apt-get install exim4`.
 Reconfigure with